top of page

-Come to Lincoln Square this holiday season to experience the Lincoln Square Business Improvement District’s Magical Lights featuring sensory light and sound shows, caroling, and an illuminated neighborhood procession led by the iconic Frost Giant Puppets.
+Lincoln Square was at the forefront of NYC's holiday festivities as the Lincoln Square Business Improvement District's Magical Lights programming delighted residents and visitors alike.
+Magical Lights featured sensory light and sound shows, caroling, a lively kick-off event, and an illuminated neighborhood procession led by the iconic Frost Giant Puppets.

 Light and Sound Shows